 A Very Significant Session

 Another significant session conducted by Krippner and Ullman took place on March 15th, 1970.
 In this session, a large group of people at a Holy Modal Rounders rock concert was selected to send something telepathically.
-A local media artist by the name of Jean Millay took responsibility to ready the telepathic senders for “target preparation.”
-She did this with help from the Lidd Light Company, a group of artists who were responsible for the light show at the concert.
+A local media artist by the name of Jean Millay was in charge of readying the telepathic senders for “target preparation.”
+She did this with help from the Lidd Light Company, a group of artists responsible for the light show at the concert.
 Millay gave the audience a brief verbal set of directions before the image was flashed on the large screen that the telepathic senders were looking at.
 Six slide projectors were used to project a colour film about eagles and their nesting habits, as well as information about various birds from around the world (including birds from mythology, like the phoenix).
-This all happened at the same time Holy Modal Rounders were playing their song, “If you want to be a bird.”
+This all happened at the same time Holy Modal Rounders were playing their song “If you want to be a bird.”

-There were five volunteer telepathic receivers for this experiment, and they were all located within a one hundred mile radius from the telepathic senders.
+There were five volunteer telepathic receivers for this experiment, and they were all located within a 100-mile radius from the telepathic senders.
 All of the receivers were aware of the concert location and were told to record their images at midnight, because that was when the material would be sent to them.

 According to Krippner: